awslabs/aws-cloudfront-extensions/docs-ig/en/deployment.md

 To see details for the stack resources, choose the **Outputs** tab.

 - You will find CloudFront Extensions console URL in **WebConsoleCloudFrontURL**.
 The initial user name and password are defined in InitialUserName and InitialUserPassword parameters when you deploy the CloudFormation stack.
+The API keys of snapshot and SSL certificates can be found in **Outputs** tab, For testing your API with API key, see [test usage plans](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-usage-plans-with-rest-api.html#api-gateway-usage-plan-test-with-postman).
-- As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, you will find the monitoring metric API in the **Outputs** tab of the nested stack.
+- As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, and you will find the monitoring metric API and API key in the **Outputs** tab of the nested stack.

 The CloudFormation stack deploys below modules:

-- Monitoring: if you set Monitoring to yes-Realtime or yes-Non-Realtime, it will deploy the monitoring feature, see [monitoring](./monitoring/overview.md) for more details.
+- Monitoring: If you set Monitoring to yes-Realtime or yes-Non-Realtime, it will deploy the monitoring feature.
+See [monitoring](./monitoring/overview.md) for more details.
-- Distribution management: you can manage snapshots and SSL certificates, see [distribution management](./distribution-management/overview.md) for more details.
+- Distribution management: you can manage snapshots and SSL certificates.
+See [distribution management](./distribution-management/overview.md) for more details.
 - Extensions repository: you can deploy a set of ready-to-use extensions (Lambda@Edge functions, CloudFront functions, CloudFormation templates).
 See [extensions repository](./extension-repository/overview.md) for more details.

-## Lambda@Edge & CloudFront Functions collection
+## Deploy Lambda@Edge & CloudFront Functions collection

 **Time to deploy**: Approximately 3 minutes

 ### Deployment overview

 Click below deploy button to deploy this solution in your AWS account.
 As for Lambda@Edge functions, you can also find and configure them by searching aws-cloudfront-extensions in the Amazon SAR (Serverless Application Repository).

 #### Lambda@Edge